samthebest/dump/agile-data.md

 [(another) Simple Design](http://guide.agilealliance.org/guide/simple-design.html)

 ## Agile Data and *DD

-This post will not labour over the subtle differences between the annoying number of terms mentioned in the precursor post (LINK), which will henceforth be collectively referred to as *DD, rather we will focus on how to apply the principles they each have in common to a field that at a glance precludes using them.  *DD has worked well in web development but it seems difficult to apply in data driven fields.
+This post will not labour over the subtle differences between the annoying number of terms mentioned in the [precursor post](LINK), which will henceforth be collectively referred to as *DD, rather we will focus on how to apply the principles they each have in common to a field that at a glance precludes using them.  *DD has worked well in web development but it seems difficult to apply in data driven fields.

 #### "Problems" of *DD in Data Science